ginjo/rfm/README.md

 Since Filemaker Pro client does not support this, Filemaker server is required.
 Follow Filemaker Server's instructions for setting up "Custom Web Publishing".

-Ginjo-rfm works great with Rails, but it does not require Rails.
+Ginjo-rfm works well with Rails, but it does not require Rails.
-You can write simple and powerful stand-alone ruby scripts that use ginjo-rfm to talk to a Filemaker server.
+You can write simple and powerful stand-alone ruby scripts that use ginjo-rfm with Filemaker server.

 ## Download & Installation